openshift/enhancements/enhancements/windows-containers/container-runtime-containerd.md

 ### Test Plan

-We will use one OKD job and one ccm OCP job to test WMCO with the containerd as the runtime using the `--dockerRuntime false` CLI option.
-This is for Openshift 4.10 and in OpenShift 4.11 we will migrate all the jobs to containerd.
+We will use 4.10 OKD jobs and  master branch all CI jobs to test WMCO with the containerd as the runtime.
-All other e2e tests will run as is, covering the currently supported platforms with the Docker runtime.
+All other branch e2e tests will run as is, covering the currently supported platforms with the Docker runtime.
 We should make sure there is no regression due to containerd runtime.
 Containerd is agnostic to the platform so testing on any platform should be fine.

 ### Graduation Criteria